Mikak

 Painting of Mikak and her son Tutauk by John Russell in 1769.

 Mikak (c.
 1740 - October 1, 1795), also known as Micock, Mycock, or Mecock, was born in Labrador, Canada and died at Nain, Newfoundland and Labrador.
+As the daughter of a chief, Mikak held much respect in her tribe.
 She was one of several Inuit to travel to Europe in the 18th century and return to North America, although many Inuit who had travelled to Europe subsequently died from diseases, especially smallpox, before returning.

+Personal life

+In 1762, Mikak married the son of an Inuk chief and they went on to have one son, named Tutauk.
+When her husband was murdered during a battle with English settlers, she adopted an orphaned boy named Karpik.
+It is well documented by Europeans in Labrador, as well as England, that Mikak was highly intelligent.
+She understood her value in the successful integration between the Moravians and indigenous Inuit residents and used her keen insight and strategy to navigate the circumstances.
+Even with those relationships, however, Mikak maintained a cautious distance from the Europeans.

+Moravianism & English Immigration

 Mikak arrived in England with Newfoundland governor Hugh Palliser in November 1768 alongside her son and a young Inuit man called Karpik, having been captured during a skirmish with colonial seal-fur merchants in August of the previous year.
 Three Englishmen had been attempting to steal oil from Inuit stores, and were killed when discovered.
 This sparked a bloody combat, led by naval officer Francis Lucas, with twenty Inuit men being massacred that day, and four more being killed the following morning, including Mikak's husband.
 Mikak and her son Tutauk were captured during this latter encounter.